dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 1. Add `_Host.cshtml` and `_Layout.cshtml` files to the **`Server`** project's `Pages` folder.
 You can obtain the files from a project created from the Blazor Server template using Visual Studio or using the .NET CLI with the `dotnet new blazorserver -o BlazorServer` command in a command shell (the `-o BlazorServer` option creates a folder for the project).
 After placing the files into the **`Server`** project's `Pages` folder, make the following changes to the files.

    > [!IMPORTANT]
-   > The use of a layout page (`_Layout.cshtml`) is required to [control head (`<head>`) content](xref:blazor/components/control-head-content), such as the page's title (<xref:Microsoft.AspNetCore.Components.Web.PageTitle> component) and other `<head>` elements (<xref:Microsoft.AspNetCore.Components.Web.HeadContent> component).
+   > The use of a layout page (`_Layout.cshtml`) is required to [control head (`<head>`) content](xref:blazor/components/control-head-content), such as the page's title (<xref:Microsoft.AspNetCore.Components.Web.PageTitle> component) and other head elements (<xref:Microsoft.AspNetCore.Components.Web.HeadContent> component).
 The reason for this requirement is that components that use <xref:Microsoft.AspNetCore.Components.Web.PageTitle> and <xref:Microsoft.AspNetCore.Components.Web.HeadContent> components must be rendered before the layout with the <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component. **This order of rendering is required to control head content.** For more information on controlling head content, see <xref:blazor/components/control-head-content>.

-The use of a layout page (`_Layout.cshtml`) is required to

    Make the following changes to the `_Layout.cshtml` file: